s5uishida/install_trex/README.md

 ```
 # trex>tui
 ```
 Below are some sample statistics.
-According to this, 489.02 Mbps of the 1.78 Gbps was dropped, and 1.29 Gbps was received.
+According to this, 489.02 Mbps of 1.78 Gbps was dropped, and 1.29 Gbps was received.
 ```
 Global Statistics